thesephist/merlot/README.md

 The editor is built on top of a simple text area, and the rest of the app is written in Ink on top of the Torus UI library.
 The server is kept simple, with a minimal REST API to save and retrieve documents as well as generate public previews.

+### Deployment modes

+Merlot can be built in two different modes: a "dynamic" mode, where data is saved to a database on the server, and a "static" mode, where the app becomes a static site and saves everything to the browser's local storage.
+Both share much of the codebase, and which one is built depends on build-time imported configuration variables.

+I personally use the dynamically deployed version for personal use, which also gives me the "Share" preview feature that isn't available on the static builds, and lets me carry data across devices.
+There is also a public static version deployed on Vercel.

 ## Development

 Merlot uses a Makefile for development tasks.
-To run Merlot, you'll need to install [Ink](https://dotink.co/) and the [September](https://github.com/thesephist/september) compiler. [inkfmt](https://github.com/thesephist/inkfmt) is optional, and used for code formatting.
+To develop Merlot, you'll need to install [Ink](https://dotink.co/) and the [September](https://github.com/thesephist/september) compiler. [inkfmt](https://github.com/thesephist/inkfmt) is optional, and used for code formatting.

 - `make run` starts the web server in the same way as the production environment.
+This is not necessary for the static deployment mode.
-- `make build` builds the frontend JavaScript bundle.
+- `make build` builds the frontend JavaScript bundles for all modes.
 - `make watch` runs `make build` every time a relevant Ink source file changes.
 - `make check` or `make t` runs Merlot's Markdown library test suite, which lives in `test/`.
 - `make fmt` runs the [inkfmt](https://github.com/thesephist/inkfmt) code formatter over all Ink source code in the project.

+### Deploy Merlot

+To deploy Merlot, the steps required depend on the kind of build you want to use (see "Deployment modes" above).

+You can find the **static build** of Merlot available at [merlot.vercel.app](https://merlot.vercel.app).
+To deploy this version, simply deploy the `static/` directory as a static site.

+There is not a public deployment of the **dynamic build**.
+To deploy this version, you'll need [Ink](https://github.com/thesephist/ink/releases) installed.
+After that, run `ink src/main.ink` from the root directory of the project to run the dynamic deployment.
+The app will be available on port 7650 by default.

 ## Roadmap